 Pet Parent Stories

 Nothing makes us happier than to hear pet owner cancer care stories with PetCure Oncology.
-Please use the form at the bottom of this page if you would like to share your story with us.
 We’d love to hear from you and your story may be featured on this website.

-Read More Pet Hero Stories Share Your Pet Story With Us
+Read More Pet Hero Stories Share Your Pet’s Story With The Community

 My 7-year old blue pitbull Angel.
 Baby girl got diagnosed with nasal sinus carcinoma which devastated my wife & I. I found PetCure & decided to fight this disease all the way.
 Angel received stereotactic radiation treatments & she is now on Palladia.
 Her tumor was so big.
 After treatments, it shrunk down significantly better than anyone's expectations.
 Angel is doing amazing.
 She eats, drinks, & plays every day.

 I know I made the right decision getting her treatment.
 Dr. Rivera, Dr. Meleo & entire staff at PetCure Oncology were amazing, so very compassionate & treated Angel like gold!
 I pray everyday that her cancer will go into complete remission with the help of radiation, palladia, & God’s healing powers.
 Angel is my wife & I's whole world, I would do anything to help & save her.
 Angel is a tuff pitbull, & will defy all odds against her.
 I will never give up & continue to fight this nasty disease with my baby.

 I cannot say enough about PetCure Oncology.
 Making decisions about who to trust with your baby’s treatment based off a gut feeling is daunting but I couldn’t have made a better decision.
 They made an unimaginably difficult situation almost pleasant.
 Bella is NOT an easy dog.
 She is independent and strong-willed.
 You have to earn her trust.
 Everyone at PetCure treated her like she was their own dog.